VoxeLibre/VoxeLibre/mods/PLAYER/mcl_skins/README.md

 `preview_rotation`
 A table containing properties x and y. x and y represent the x and y rotation of the item preview.

-`alex`
+`template2`
-If set to true the item will be default for female character.
+If set to true the item will be default for female template.

-`steve`
+`template1`
-If set to true the item will be default for male character.
+If set to true the item will be default for male template.

 `rank`
 This property is used to change the application order of the skin item when applied to a player.